tommy3001/blog_project3001_org/introscipy.rst

 	pp.figure()

 In line 1 is imported the package to plot the spline curve.
-In line 2 is imported the Numpy package for some array functions and in scipy.interpolate are the necessary b-spline packages.
-In line 7 the splprep function finds the B-spline representation of a curve.
-The factor k is the degree of the spline, while s is a smoothing condition which is here of lower importance then the k factor.
-The tckp return value is a sequence of length 3 returned by splrep which contains the knots, coefficients, and degree of the B-spline.
+In line 2 is imported the Numpy package for some array functions and in `scipy.interpolate` are the necessary b-spline packages.
+In line 7 the `splprep` function finds the B-spline representation of a curve.
+The factor `k` is the degree of the spline, while s is a smoothing condition which is here of lower importance then the `k` factor.
+The `tckp` return value is a sequence of length 3 returned by `splrep` which contains the knots, coefficients, and degree of the B-spline.

-In line 9 the splev function is evaluating the B-spline.
+In line 9 the `splev` function is evaluating the B-spline.
 The linspace function, which is given as an argument, creates an 1-diminsional array with 200 values between 0 and 1.
 It is the given resolution for the created B-spline curve.
 This is one reason why the smoothness value s is of lower interest in this example.

-The last lines are for plotting and legend configuration of the plot
+The last lines are for plotting and legend configuration of the plot.
+The first plot command draws the points, the second command draws the B-spline.

-Here is a link to the scipy api.
+`Here <http://wiki.scipy.org/>`_  is a link to the scipy api.

 Here is the result of this algorithm: